Maths postgraduate research degrees

 PhD and MPhil projects

-- Inventory policies for a remanufacturing system with returns forecast from past sales
+- Design and analysis of inventory policies for a remanufacturing system that models returns from past sales

 - Using deep learning to optimise the large-scale vehicle routing problems